Time-Variant Variational Transfer for Value Functions: Introduction

 \section{Introduction}

-The reinforcement learning (RL) framework \cite{sutton2011reinforcement} is becoming increasingly more effective in dealing with complex problems \cite{vinyals2019grandmaster,silver2018general,openai2019dota} at the cost of requiring a huge amount of experience in order to achieve these impressive results.
-Therefore, a desirable feature for RL algorithms is sample efficiency, which could be reached, among all other alternatives, through transfer learning (TL) \cite{JMLR:v10:taylor09a,lazaric2012transfer}.
+Reinforcement learning (RL) techniques~\cite{sutton2011reinforcement} are becoming increasingly effective in dealing with complex problems~\cite{vinyals2019grandmaster,silver2018general,openai2019dota} at the cost of requiring a huge amount of experience to achieve these impressive results.
+Therefore, a desirable feature for RL algorithms is sample efficiency, which could be achieved, among all other alternatives, through transfer learning (TL)~\cite{JMLR:v10:taylor09a,lazaric2012transfer}.
 TL allows an RL algorithm to reuse knowledge coming from a set of already solved tasks in order to speed up the learning phase of new ones.
 Depending on what kind of knowledge representation is being transferred, we have different TL algorithms in the related literature.
-Therefore, in order to perform transfer, we could have algorithms leveraging policies or options \cite{fernandez2006probabilistic,konidaris2007building}, samples \cite{taylor2008transferring, lazaric2008transfer, tirinzoni2018importance, tirinzoni2019transfer}, features \cite{barreto2017successor, lehnert2018transfer}, value-functions \cite{taylor2007transfer, tirinzoni2018transfer} or parameters \cite{killian2017robust, al2017continuous, nagabandi2018learning, du2019task}.
+Therefore, in order to perform the transfer, we may have algorithms leveraging policies or options~\cite{fernandez2006probabilistic,konidaris2007building}, samples~\cite{taylor2008transferring, lazaric2008transfer, tirinzoni2018importance, tirinzoni2019transfer}, features~\cite{barreto2017successor, lehnert2018transfer}, value-functions~\cite{taylor2007transfer, tirinzoni2018transfer} or parameters~\cite{killian2017robust, al2017continuous, nagabandi2018learning, du2019task}.